Your water company can refuse to install a water meter at your property if it is not practical or is too expensive for it to fit one.

 - the average metered bill in the water company’s area

-The level of the charge can be found in your company’s charges scheme.
+The level of the charge, or the basis for fixing the charge, can be found in your company’s charges scheme.

 The way that assessed charges are set varies from company to company.
-However, each company must treat all of its customers on assessed charges in the same way.
+However, each company comply with our charging rules in setting these charges.